ahmedrash/BuildFlow/README.md

 ### 📤 Export
 *   **One-Click Export**: Generate a standalone, production-ready `index.html` file containing all styles, scripts, and content.
+*   **React Runtime**: The exported HTML includes a lightweight React runtime to handle interactive features like Popups and Sliders without requiring a build step.

 ## 💻 Component API